sreeharibkartha/My_FPGA_Fabric_Design_Workshop/DAY5.md

-# Day 5: Cranking the RVMYTH RISC-V Core on Custom SOFA Fabric
+# Day 5: RVMYTH RISC-V Core on Custom SOFA Fabric

 ## Overview
 Today was the final : taking the RVMYTH RISC-V core, integrating it with our custom SOFA FPGA fabric, and pushing the whole thing through the OpenFPGA and VTR toolchain.
 The implementation spat out a mountain of timing, utilization, routing, and simulation reports.
 We analyzed these to prove the processor actually mapped to the silicon correctly.